…just to avoid confusion between “classical”, “modern” and “new-and-improved” Republicans and Conservatives.

 The truth is “liberal” no longer means anything unless you are a historian and use it in precise historical terms.
-And then you have to spend half your time equivocating as an annoying morning radio talk show here host does.
+And then you have to spend half your time equivocating as an annoying morning radio talk show host here does.
 The same goes for “conservative” since I can no longer call myself “conservative” so long as old National Review alums such as Jonah Goldberg and David French (both a little older that my eldest boy) or colleague Stephen Hayes of Weekly Standard, the age of my baby boy, are still out there proclaiming themselves to be “exclusivist” conservatives.
 They just don’t want to rub elbows with that sort of person.

-There is virtually nothing about America-as-founded that connects us.
+There is virtually nothing about America-as-founded that connects me to them.

-If the truth were known, Donald Trump was never a conservative, but more of the classical liberal type, only, and here’s the rub, Trump was of the back-slapping, flag-waving variety, which has not been common among any of society’s better-educated and more affluent citizens since Daniel Webster.
+If the truth were known, Donald Trump was never a conservative, but more of the classical liberal type, only, and here’s the rub, Trump was of the back-slapping, flag-waving variety, which has not been common among society’s better-educated and more affluent citizens since Daniel Webster.
 But this was how Trump found our lost Army, long since buried for at least a generation.
 He was the right man at the right time to wake those several millions up to citizenship and liberty again.
-Hated by the Left for having wakened them up, he is also hated by those superficial conservatives because he reminded them that these were the people who they have to actually keep company with and learn to speak their language if they can have any actual impact on how America is governed.
+Despised by the Left for having wakened them up, he is also hated by those superficial conservatives because he reminds them that these are the people they will have to actually keep company with and learn to speak their language if they can have any actual impact on how America is governed.

-(I’ve always called Trump the world’s “largest small-businessman”, which explains everything modern corporate America hates about him…he knows all his employees by their first names, thus defying stereotyping of virtually every corporate identifier, and runs his businesses like a friendly corner candy store owner.)
+(I’ve often called Trump the world’s “largest small-businessman”, which explains everything modern corporate America hates about him…he knows his employees by their first names, thus defying stereotyping of virtually every corporate protocol and identifier, and runs his businesses like a friendly corner candy store owner.)

 Trump is not a process businessman.
-He graduated from Wharton before they taught that sort of swill, nor a process Republican, and we can do with another 30 years worth of that sort of government just to get things back on the straight and narrow.
+He graduated from Wharton before they taught that sort of swill, nor a process Republican, and America can do with another 30 years worth of that sort of government just to get things back on the straight and narrow.

 I just don’t think “Republican” can carry the name anymore.
-It has too many arrows in its chest that are self-inflicted.
-And it hadn’t represented the “brand”, much less paid public honor to it, since Ronald Reagan, and even in his day, the GOP establishment didn’t like RR inviting people like us to come through the front door.
+It has too many wounds in its chest that are self-inflicted.
+And it hadn’t represented the “brand”, much less paid public honor to it, since Ronald Reagan.
+And even in RR’s day, the GOP establishment didn’t like him inviting people like us to come through the front door.
 (Although all the hobos that came thru my town knew where the houses were that would give them a handout, my mother still sent them ’round to the kitchen door to get it.
 I understood stigma at an early age.)

-But with the growth of the Precinct Project, brainchild of a friend of mine, Dan Schultz, (a West Point grad) and the neighborhood foot-power it creates, that charged out of the gate in Virginia in 2021, and may possibly kill most of Democrat plans to steal in 2022, maybe the brand can be saved…but only as a people’s brand, a doctrine-of-liberty brand to which many Republicans of the political class don’t want to bow their heads to.
+Now, with the growth of the Precinct Project, a brainchild of a friend of mine, Dan Schultz, (a West Point grad, btw) and the neighborhood foot-power it creates, that charged out of the gate in Virginia in 2021, and which may possibly kill most of Democrat plans to steal in 2022, maybe the brand can be saved…but only as a people’s brand, a doctrine-of-liberty brand to which many Republicans of the political class don’t want to bow their heads to.